dxthko/apeperia-alura/README.md

-# PROJETO APEPERIA
+# projeto-apeperia

-Site fictício feito para a "Apeperia".
-O objetivo é praticar layouts mobiles responsivos.
+Arquivos do projeto para a Apeperia